XijieBa/XijieBa.github.io/_pages/about.md

 Jiaqi Yang, Jun Xian Chia, **Xijie Ba**, Jianying Zhou*, Zheng Yang*

-- This paper introduces an optimized UHF tree for intermittent authentication in Cyber-Physical Systems, reducing synchronization overhead during prolonged interruptions.
-We implement a lightweight signature scheme on an Allen Bradley PLC using efficient pseudo-Mersenne arithmetic, demonstrating the first practical feasibility of such protocols on industrial hardware with improved performance.
+- This paper introduces an optimized UHF tree for intermittent authentication in Cyber‑Physical Systems.
+The tree reduces synchronization overhead during prolonged interruptions.
+A lightweight signature scheme is implemented on an Allen Bradley PLC using efficient pseudo‑Mersenne arithmetic.
+This implementation demonstrates the practical feasibility of such protocols on industrial hardware and shows performance improvements.
 </div>
 </div>